dcarpintero/llamaindexchat/README.md

 ## 📋 How does it work?

-LlamaIndex enriches Large Language Models (GPT-3.5 in our case) with a custom knowledge base through a process called [Retrieval Augmented Generation (RAG)](https://research.ibm.com/blog/retrieval-augmented-generation-RAG):
+LlamaIndex enriches LLMs (for simplicity, we default the [ServiceContext](https://gpt-index.readthedocs.io/en/latest/core_modules/supporting_modules/service_context.html) to OpenAI GPT-3.5 which is then used for indexing and querying) with a custom knowledge base through a process called [Retrieval Augmented Generation (RAG)](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) that involves the following steps:

 - **Connect to a External Datasource**: We use the [Github Repository Loader](https://llamahub.ai/l/github_repo) available at [LlamaHub](https://llamahub.ai/) (an open-source repository for data loaders) to connect to the Github repository containing the markdown files of the LlamaIndex Docs.